kiwi-suite/kiwi42-docs/frontend/assets.rst

 the asset url.
 Per default the short version of your git commit hash will be used.
 If git is unavailable a random hash will be used instead.

 .. note:: The hash will be created when running ``composer update`` or ``composer install``.
-Therefor it is not needed to have git installed on the production servers.
+Therefore it is not needed to have git installed on the production servers.

 .. note:: You may have to adopt your rewrite rules on your server.

 Examples
 ~~~~~~~~

-See :doc:`/frontend/view_helpers` to see how add URLs to assets in views.
+See :doc:`/frontend/view_helpers` to see how to add URLs to assets in views.

 The following asset URLs will be generated depending on the assets configuration.